 So What Is the Perfect Approach?

 Training should empower new and temporary workers to learn the job quickly.
-The best approach to training and onboarding temp workers is one you can implement efficiently in order to ensure productive performance.
+The best approach to training and onboarding temp workers is one you can implement efficiently in order to ensure productivity.

 It is critical that any training materials, but most importantly health and safety instructions, are available in a wide array of languages to meet the needs of our globalized workforce.
 Work instructions have to be carefully documented and continually updated to ensure high standards.